Buroni/automata-golf/README.md

 ## Pushdown automota

+`automata-golf
-`fsm-paths` supports pushdown automota, i.e. a finite-state machine with a stack and transitions that push/pop the stack.
+` supports pushdown automota, i.e. a finite-state machine with a stack and transitions that push/pop the stack.

 The following transitions to `s1` via `f` when `a` is top of the stack.